 It is head scratching that conservation districts, unlike every other form of government (including major parties who elect precinct committee officers), run their own elections.
 This results in seemingly low-rent affairs that include needing to drive to Tumwater to old school drop a ballot in a ballot box.

-As with many things, the history behind why conservation districts hold their own elections goes back to the formation of the districts in the late 1930s when the Dust Bowl spurred Washington state first allowed their establishment.
+The history behind why conservation districts hold their own elections goes back to the formation of the districts in the late 1930s.
+This is when the Dust Bowl spurred Washington state to first allow their establishment.

 Conservation districts aren't the only special districts in Washington, they're just the type that we're currently worried about.
 And, it turns out, they aren't the only ones exempt from the general election laws, but those other districts (like drainage and diking districts) still require that a voter also be a landowner (therefore a property taxpayer) in the district).

 Sidenote: Someone can correct me on this, but it seems like most of the special districts are rural in nature.
 I mean, they seem like they're created to address some specific aspect of rural life or commerce.

 Conservation districts strayed from that landowner provision throughout the years, it seems almost by mistake.
 The best way to explain it would be to understand how landowners in a neighborhood pay for a new sidewalk or sewer line if the city can't or won't pay for it.
 They petition for and form a local improvement district, and tax themselves for the improvement.

 When conservation districts were first formed in 1939 only landowners could vote in their elections.
 The federal government sent down a model state soil conservation act in 1937, and after Washington adopted ours, the Palouse took no time to form their first district in October 1939.

 The mood of this article pretty much gives you what you need to know.